 Where You’re Reading:

-In 2020, Seeking Saudades was viewed in 42 countries from around the world.
-Here is a map and list of where, and a breakdown of each location’s total percentage of views.
+In 2021, Seeking Saudades was viewed in 76 countries and territories from around the world.
+This just blows my mind, and it’s amazing to see the kind of reach the content on here has had over the last year.
+Here is a map and list of where you’re all from, and a breakdown of each location’s total views.

 1. Breakdown by Map